FareedaFarooq/CEH-V13/Week-2/Module-14/Theory.md

 **CRLF injection Attack**

 Imagine you’re writing a letter, and you end each line by pressing “Enter” (that’s a line break).
 Computers use special characters for this: CR (Carriage Return, \r) and LF (Line Feed, \n).
 Together, they make a new line: CRLF.

+---
+## XML
+XML (eXtensible Markup Language) is a way for computers to store and share data using special tags (like <name>John</name>).
+It’s designed to be readable by both humans and machines.
+**WSDL, UDDI, and SOAP**
+**SOAP (Simple Object Access Protocol)**
+A protocol (set of rules) for sending messages between computers over the Internet, using XML.Used for Sending requests and getting responses between web services.

+**WSDL (Web Services Description Language)**
+An XML file that describes what a web service can do, how to talk to it, and where it lives.Tells computers how to interact with a web service.

+**UDDI (Universal Description, Discovery, and Integration)** A big, searchable phonebook for web services, describing what they do, where to find them, and how to use them.Finding and registering web services.

+---
+## Websockets

+a way for your computer (like a web browser) and a server to talk to each other in real time, like a phone call, instead of sending letters back and forth.
+Used for:Live chat apps (like WhatsApp Web)
+Online games
+Real-time dashboards

+---
+## CORS (Cross-Origin Resource Sharing)

+CORS is the browser’s way of checking if it’s safe to get data from other websites.

+---
+## SAML-based SSO
+SAML-based SSO stands for “Security Assertion Markup Language – Single Sign-On.”
+Log in once (at the trusted “security office”)
+Access many websites or apps without logging in again The websites trust the “pass” you got from the security office

+---
+## LFI (Local File Inclusion)
+LFI (Local File Inclusion) is a web security vulnerability that allows an attacker to trick a web application into including files on the server.
+This can lead to the attacker viewing sensitive files, executing code, or even taking full control of the server under some conditions.

+---
+## Webhooks
+Webhooks are automatic messages sent from one app to another when something happens.

+---
+## RBAC stands for Role-Based Access Control.
+It’s a way for organizations to control who can do what in a system by assigning “roles” (like Admin, Editor, Viewer) to users.
+Each role has specific permissions.

+---
+## No (Attribute-Based Access Control) ABAC Validation
+The system doesn’t check “who, what, when, where, or why” before letting someone do something.

+---
+## WebFinger
+WebFinger lets you find public info about someone using an email-like address.
+In CEHV13, you “get” this info by sending a GET request to the right URL and reading the JSON response.

+---
+## IDOR Insecure Direct Object Reference.
+IDOR means users can access things just by changing IDs, without checks.